MiraKaffe/logan_2025/navigation/interest.md

 Bloodborne is a gruesome game.
 It is a punishing, violent, gruesome game.
 It also happens to be one of the greatest cosmic horrors ever made.
 The initial asthetic is that of misformed monsters that were once human, going on a wild witch hunt of sorts, with you as their target.

 The game leads you to believe that this game is simply about human conflicts.
-But this game's story has depth to it.
+But this game's story has more to it.
 The source of this corruption of humanity is an eldritch race of gods called *Great Ones*.
-Throughout the game, you never see more than a handful of them within the game, but their prescence is notable from the very begginning.
+Throughout the game, you never see more than a handful of them within the game, but their prescence is notable from the very beginning.
 This game has *Depth*.

 <div class="image-gallery">
   <img src="{{site.baseurl}}/images/about/Bloodborne.jpg" alt="Image 1">